kiliconsult/jasync/README.md

    return RabbitMQAsyncEnvironment.create(rabbitMQConfiguration);
 }
 ```

+RabbitMQ environments also works across JVMs.
+You can have multiple instances of your application sharing the work of
+the same worker queues.

 This environment is by default set up with durable queues to remember messages between startup and close downs.